jgimenes/bw6-custom-functions/README.md

 ## Install

-1 - Clone this repository:  gh repo clone jgimenes/bw6-custom-functions<br/>
+Open a terminal and run the following command: `gh repo clone jgimenes/bw6-custom-functions`.
+This will clone the repository to your local machine.<br/>
+To import the project, open your TIBCO BusinessStudio Integrated Development Environment (IDE) and follow the steps below.
-2 - Import the project in your workspace.
+2 - Import the project in your workspace.<br />
+3 - Over the **"Project Explorer"**, right click with mouse and select **"Import"**.<br />
+4 - Select **"Projects From Folder or Archive"** and click **"Next".<br />
+5 - On the **"Import Source"** put the path name for clonned sources.

 [TIBCO](https://docs.tibco.com/pub/activematrix_businessworks/6.9.0/doc/html/Default.htm#binding-palette/using-custom-xpath-f.htm?Highlight=custom%20functions) - Using Custom XPath Function at Design Time and Run Time.